jeffoconnorau/AGMPowerCLI/UsageExamples.md

 ### 4) Bulk deletion of the Applications

 If any of the Applications have images, it is not recommended you delete them, as this creates orphans apps and images.
-If you are determined to also delete them, run this script to delete the VMs from AGM and Appliances.
+If you are determined to also delete them, run this script to delete the VMs from the backup software.
 ```
 foreach ($app in $appstounmanage)
 { Remove-AGMApplication -appid $($app.appid) }